 Sexual harassment at work

-Nearly all sexual harassment complaints that come to us are work related (91 per cent in 2018-19).
+The large majority of sexual harassment complaints that come to us are work related (80% in 2020-21).
 Women are also more likely to experience sexual harassment than men (85 per cent of Australian women have been sexually harassed at work at some point in their lives.)